RedefiningReality/Java-Server-Client-Framework/README.txt

 This is a framework collection created by John Ford.
+See the source code within the ServerExample for example usage.
 It consists of the following:
 	1. A Graphical User Interface framework built off of JavaFX.
 	2. A set of standard libraries for logging information to a log file as well as reading from a properties file